 Holding Decision Makers to Account

-States have a responsibility to the public to be accountable, transparent and deliver core services.
+States have a responsibility to the public to be accountable, transparent and deliver basic services.
 This means that deepening accountability of decision makers, and holding Government and other duty bearers to account for how they spend budgets is key for democracy.
-Oxfam and local partners are working in Ayeyarwaddy, Kachin, Kayah and Rakhine to support communities to understand and monitor budgets and demand greater participation and accountability in decision making.
+Oxfam and local partners Scholar Institute and Spectrum are working in Ayeyarwaddy, Kachin, Kayah and Rakhine to support communities to understand and monitor Government budgets and demand greater participation and accountability in decision making.
 These efforts create the spaces, including through public hearings and consultations, that give people a chance to talk to the Government about what their needs are.
-Amongst other successes from this work, public hearing forums between Government and the public in Ayeyarwaddy have allowed the public to raise their concerns on Government decisions, and resulted in land which has been confiscated returned to communities, and maternity fees at local hospitals cancelled.
+Public hearing forums held in Ayeyarwaddy have allowed the public to raise their concerns on Government decisions, and resulted in land which was confiscated being returned to communities, and maternity fees at local hospitals cancelled.
 In Mon State, Oxfam works with UN Development Programme to support Government and Ethnic Administrations, communities and civil society to ensure that local level plans and budgets better reflect the needs of local communities.